-Corbin makes pellet swage dies for conventional .177 and .22 airguns as well as the full spectrum of diameters for specialty and precharged high-power airguns, including 45 and 9mm rifles, .12, .14, 5mm (20 cal) and .25 caliber.
+Corbin makes pellet swage dies for conventional .177 and .22 airguns as well as the full spectrum of diameters for specialty and precharged high-power airguns, including 50, 45 and 9mm rifles, .12, .14, 5mm (20 cal) and .25 caliber.
 Any caliber of airgun projectile can be made using Corbin equipment.
+The same tools can make a wide range of weight by adjustment.

 Please note: for the sake of brevity, airgun projectiles are refered to as "pellets", even though they are bullets of a special design and can properly be called bullets.
 Do not take offence at the term.
 It is just a short-hand way of saying "hollow based projectile designed for use with compressed air propulsion weapons".